gbif/ipt/dataHostingCentres.md

   - Keeping it up-to-date with latest version having security updates, bug fixes, and new features
   - Managing user accounts
   - Managing IPT cores and extensions
+- They have a proven track-record of hosting data for publishers in their country
-- They can provide publishers with prompt helpdesk support:
+- They can provide prompt and knowledgeable helpdesk support:
-  - Transferring knowledge about how to use the IPT to publish data through GBIF.org
+  - They know how to use the IPT to publish data through GBIF.org
-  - Transferring knowledge about biodiversity data standards in general
+  - They know about biodiversity data standards in general
-  - Transferring knowledge about how to publish data papers
+  - They know how to publish data papers

 ## Data Hosting Centres by Country